 Vigour index II= Germination (%) x Dry matter production (g/10 seedlings) (4)

 Statistical analysis: Statistical analysis was done as per Gomez and Gomez (1984).
-Before statistical analysis, the per cent data were transformed to angular (arcsine) value.
-At 5% (P = 0.05), the critical difference (CD) was worked out and wherever 'F' value is non-significant, it is denoted by "NS".
+Before statistical analysis, the per cent data were transformed into angular (arcsine) value.
+At 5% (P = 0.05), the critical difference (CD) was worked out, and wherever 'F' value is non-significant, it is denoted by "NS".

 RESULTS AND DISCUSSION

-Pod characteristics during maturity stages (Table 1): At each stages of maturity, highly significant changes were found for all the assessed pods.
-Due to intense cellular division and expansion, there was progressive increase in pod length up to 30 DAA and the maximum pod length (18.4 cm) was attained at 30 DAA.
-After that, there was no significant increase in pod length and its growth was ceased.
-Pod width also followed the similar increasing trend as that of pod length and the maximum pod width (2.8 cm) was observed at 30 DAA.
-Similar trend of increasing pod length and width was reported in Lablab purpureus by Das and Fakir (2014).
-Pod growth rate (length and breadth) was maximum between 5 DAA and 10 DAA, after which it gradually decreased and completely ceased after 30 DAA.
-Deshmukh et al. (2011) reported the similar trend of growth rates in developing cowpea pod.
+Pod characteristics during maturity stages (Table 1): At each stage of maturity, highly significant changes were found for all the assessed pods.
+Due to intense cellular division and expansion, there was a progressive increase in pod length up to 30 DAA, and the maximum pod length (18.4 cm) was attained at 30 DAA.
+After that, there was no significant increase in pod length, and its growth was ceased.
+Pod width also followed the similar increasing trend as that of pod length, and the maximum pod width (2.8 cm) was observed at 30 DAA.
+A similar trend of increasing pod length and width was reported in Lablab purpureus by Das and Fakir (2014).
+Pod growth rate (length and breadth) was maximum between 5 DAA and 10 DAA, after which it gradually decreased and altogether ceased after 30 DAA.
+Deshmukh et al. (2011) reported a similar trend of growth rates in developing cowpea pods.

-Three distinctive stages of pod development were observed from the study.
-During the first stage of pod development between 5 DAA and 30 DAA, there was rapid increase in dry weight of the pod which was coincided with moisture content of 57.9% at 30 DAA.
-The second stage of pod development was occurred at 30 DAA to 50 DAA and it was categorized by rapid drop in fresh weight coincided with reduction in moisture content of 28.9% at 50 DAA.
-The third stage of pod development was happened between 50 DAA and 60 DAA, categorized by gradual loss of moisture concurred with moisture content of 18.7% at 60 DAA.
-Ofori and Klogo (2005) also reported the three stages of pod development in yard long bean as 0 to 5 DAA, 15 to 25 DAA and 25 to 30 DAA respectively.
+Three distinctive stages of pod development were observed in the study.
+During the first stage of pod development between 5 DAA and 30 DAA, there was a rapid increase in dry weight of the pod, which was coincided with a moisture content of 57.9% at 30 DAA.
+The second stage of pod development occurred at 30 DAA to 50 DAA, and it was categorized by a rapid drop in fresh weight coincided with a reduction in the moisture content of 28.9% at 50 DAA.
+The third stage of pod development was happened between 50 DAA and 60 DAA, categorized by gradual loss of moisture concurred with a moisture content of 18.7% at 60 DAA.
+Ofori and Klogo (2005) also reported the three stages of pod development in yard long bean as 0 to 5 DAA, 15 to 25 DAA, and 25 to 30 DAA, respectively.

-The fresh weight of the pod increased rapidly during pod development and the maximum fresh weight (27.84 g/pod) was attained at 30 DAA which was positively correlated with pod size.
-Increase in fresh weight was due to simultaneous accumulation dry mass and water uptake.
-Similar trend of increasing dry weight was observed and the dry weight reached maximum (13.54 g) at 35 DAA while the fresh weight declines from 30 DAA.
-It was observed that the fresh weight and dry weight increased simultaneously and as the maturation progresses, the fresh weight decreased whereas the dry weight increased for further period.
-The decrease in fresh weight was due to simultaneous loss of moisture content and lack of cell division in the pod.
-Sandhan (1982) also reported the similar results in field bean.
+The fresh weight of the pod increased rapidly during pod development, and the maximum fresh weight (27.84 g/pod) was attained at 30 DAA, which was positively correlated with pod size.
+An increase in fresh weight was due to the simultaneous accumulation of dry mass and water uptake.
+A similar trend of increasing dry weight was observed, and the dry weight reached the maximum (13.54 g) at 35 DAA while the fresh weight declines from 30 DAA.
+It was observed that the fresh weight and dry weight increased simultaneously, and as the maturation progresses, the fresh weight decreased whereas the dry weight increased for a further period.
+The decrease in fresh weight was due to the simultaneous loss of moisture content and lack of cell division in the pod.
+Sandhan (1982) also reported similar results in field bean.

-The results also revealed that pod moisture content decreased from 88.9% to 18.7% during the maturity stages and the decrease in moisture content is due to the replacement of water molecules by starch and other large molecules with low hydration capacity.
-Similar trend of decrease in pod moisture content with advancement in maturity stages was reported in cluster bean by Renugadevi et al. (2006).
+The results also revealed that pod moisture content decreased from 88.9% to 18.7% during the maturity stages, and the decrease in moisture content is due to the replacement of water molecules by starch and other large molecules with low hydration capacity.
+A similar trend of decline in pod moisture content with the advancement in maturity stages was reported in cluster bean by Renugadevi et al. (2006).